 Walker and Ten Broeck’s final triumph occurred in a four mile held on July 4, 1878, over the Louisville track that would be named Churchill Downs five years later in 1883.
 The pair defeated the California mare Mollie McCarty in this match race that was memorialized with the folk song, “Run, Molly, Run.”
 Walker was leading rider at the Louisville track for six total meets during the years 1875–1878 and 1881.

-If you’ve visited Pimlico, you may have unwittingly seen the artwork that commemorates the 1877 Baltimore Special in which Walker and Ten Broeck finished second.
+If you’ve visited Pimlico, you may have unwittingly seen the artwork that commemorates the 1877 match race in which Walker and Ten Broeck finished second.
 Above the clubhouse entrance to the track hangs “The Great Race,” a 30 x 10 foot stone sculpture gilded in 24-karat gold leaf, a reproduction of the Currier & Ives print of Parole, Ten Broeck and Tom Ochiltree competing in the three-way match race; Walker rides Ten Broeck in the foreground, in second place next to Parole.

-The Times would be remiss in not mentioning the New Orleans racing connection to Ten Broeck, as the colt was named for Richard Ten Broeck, proprietor of New Orleans’ Metairie Course during the 1850’s.
+We would be remiss in not mentioning the New Orleans racing connection to Ten Broeck, as the colt was named for Richard Ten Broeck, proprietor of New Orleans’ Metairie Course during the 1850’s.
 Ten Broeck campaigned the mighty Lexington, champion of the four-mile whose infamous rivalry with Louisiana’s hero Lecomte was staged over the Metairie track during 1854–1855, concluding with Lexington being crowned the best horse in America.
 Lexington’s success continued at stud at Woodburn Farm, as the stallion topped the Leading Sire list 16 times—a record which still stands today.

 Leave a Reply

 You must be logged in to post a comment.